 Anthony Banbury, President and CEO

-Anthony "Tony" Banbury joined IFES as President and Chief Executive Officer on November 1, 2018.
-Prior to joining IFES, Tony had an extensive career working for the United Nations (UN) and the United States government.
+Anthony "Tony" Banbury joined the International Foundation for Electoral Systems (IFES) as President and Chief Executive Officer on November 1, 2018.
+Prior to joining IFES, Tony had an extensive career working for the UN and the United States government.

 Banbury worked for the UN for 20 years in a variety of roles both at UN headquarters in New York and in the field.
 From 2009 through 2016 Banbury served as Assistant Secretary-General for Field Support; in this role he was responsible for providing operational support to more than 30 UN peacekeeping and political missions around the world with a combined annual budget of more than $8 billion and with more than 170,000 deployed personnel.
 While working at UN headquarters Banbury was given a number of special assignments by the Secretary-General including designing and leading the UN’s first-ever emergency health mission in response to the 2014 West Africa Ebola crisis, designing and establishing the Joint Organisation for the Prohibition of Chemical Weapons-UN Mission to remove chemical weapons from Syria in 2013, leading the effort to stop widespread killings and prevent genocide in the Central African Republic in 2014, and leading the operational response to the 2010 Haiti earthquake, the worst humanitarian disaster in the western hemisphere in modern history.